jai-the-seeker/musings/_posts/2020-04-08-docker-php.markdown

 94d2f826785d        none                null                local
 {% endhighlight %}

-## Creating Dockerfile and Docker-Compose.yml
+# Creating Dockerfile and Docker-Compose.yml
 The Dockerfile caters for `pdo_mysql` extensions.
 The Dockerfile used in project is [here](https://github.com/jai-the-seeker/web-security/blob/master/infrastructure/app-machine/php/Dockerfile)

-After running the `docker-compose up` command, the sate of our docker conatiners, networks is as follows:
+After running the `docker-compose up` command, the sate of our docker containers, networks is as follows:

 {% highlight console %}
 {% raw %}$ docker container ls --format "{{.ID}}: {{.Names}}: {{.Ports}}" {% endraw %}